Akkadius/EQEmu-CentOS7-Installer/README.md

 - To download the installer an another CentOS 7 installation, issue the followin: ```curl -O https://raw.githubusercontent.com/N0ctrnl/EQEmu-CentOS7-Install-Script/master/install.sh```

 ## Things to note
-- The $EMUDIR variable will be the home directory for the eqemu user
+- The $EMUDIR variable will be the home directory for the eqemu user.
+Set to /home/eqemu in the script but can be changed.
 - All passwords except the one specified for the eqemu user are set to 'eqemu' (This will be changed later)<br />
 - The compiled server will not have bots and would need to be recompiled.<br />
 - Likewise, the loginserver is not built.